l33tdawg/silentgem/docs/chat_insights.md

 - **Topic-based queries**:
   - "Find all messages about deployment"
   - "Show discussions about the UI redesign"

+- **Cross-chat analysis queries** (NEW):
+  - "Summarize what different groups are saying about the Ukraine situation"
+  - "Compare discussions about the new feature across all channels"
+  - "What are the main differences in how Group A and Group B are discussing the topic?"
+  - "Find connections between the API discussion in the dev channel and project planning channel"

+## Advanced Features

+### Cross-Chat Context Analysis

+The cross-chat context feature allows you to gain insights that span multiple conversations:

+#### How It Works

+1. **Broad Searching**: When you search for a topic, Chat Insights finds relevant messages across all your channels
+2. **Context Expansion**: For each match, it retrieves surrounding messages (15 before and 15 after) for context
+3. **Intelligent Organization**: The AI organizes messages by chat, maintaining the chronological flow
+4. **Synthesis**: The AI analyzes connections between information from different sources
+5. **Unified Response**: You get a comprehensive answer that synthesizes insights from all relevant channels

+#### Best Use Cases

+This feature is particularly powerful for:

+- **News monitoring**: Track how different news sources report on the same topic
+- **Project coordination**: See how discussions in different teams relate to each other
+- **Research**: Gather comprehensive information on a topic from multiple sources
+- **Intelligence analysis**: Find connections between discussions happening in different groups

 ## Privacy and Security